sjpcp5/obsidian_notes/Technical/API/Building an E Commerce App with Microservices.md

 We can easily introduce webs of requests
 - ![[Pasted image 20240208173351.png]]Example of web of requests
 ## Asynchronous Communication
 Event bus handles all the notifications from the services.
-The Event bus like (Apollo GraphQL and Pulsar?) needs to be resilient bc if it goes down it crashes all the services.
+The Event bus like (which SaaS offers this?) needs to be resilient bc if it goes down it crashes all the services.
 Not likely a commonly practiced.
 On top of it having downsides like Synchronous communication it additional downsides like conceptual easy to understand.
 ![[Pasted image 20240208173952.png]]

+Best thing to do is define the exact goal of the service your wanting to build.